RIDGIDSoftwareSolutions/RIDGID.Common.Api/README.md

 # RIDGID.Common.Api
 RIDGID.Common.Api is a REST Api response formatting system that adds an error ID to the response message when an error has occurred.
-It does model validation and testing utilities are included.
+It does model validation, and testing utilities are included.

 ## To Use In Your API
 1. Make controller inherit from RidgidApiController